epfml/llm-baselines/README.md

 * lr: 0.002
 * warmup_percent: 0.02

-The training reaches convergence after a bit more than 4 hours (on one A100), with a perplexity around 18.5, which I believe to be good for a non-pretrained model.
+The training reaches convergence after a bit less than 5 hours (on one 40GB A100), with a perplexity around 18.5, which I believe to be good for a non-pretrained model.
 The figure below shows the evolution of perplexity for two models with and without dropout, showing the importance of dropout.
 It should be possiblee to reach similar perplexity without dropout with a smaller batch size but this would probably extend the duration of the training.

 ![](./assets/pp-wikitext.png)